RemcoSlijkhuis/EHExtractor/README.md

 To install Ghidra, follow the [Ghidra installation guide](https://ghidra-sre.org/InstallationGuide.html).
 The installation guide also contains information about installing the [GhidraDev](https://ghidra-sre.org/InstallationGuide.html#Development) plugin which provides a bridge between Ghidra and Eclipse.

-Use GhidraDev in Eclipse to create a new Ghidra Module Project and copy the contents of this repository over the project folder.
+Use GhidraDev in Eclipse to create a new Ghidra Module Project; copy the contents of this repository over the project folder.

 ## Usage